This Day In Writing History

 "My aim is to put down on paper what I see and what I feel in the best and simplest way." - Ernest Hemingway

-Today's video features a lecture by writer Paul Hendrickson on Ernest Hemingway's passions for fishing and boating, which led him to write The Old Man and The Sea..
+Today's video features a complete reading of The Old Man and The Sea..
 Enjoy!